jsiwinski/AllProProject/README.md

 # Forecasting All-NBA Selection Probabilities

-A forecasting project to predict future All-NBA selection probabilities for each player in the NBA
+An ML forecasting project to predict future All-NBA selection probabilities for each player in the NBA.
+In this project I will use historic NBA player data to train a xGboost Model designed to predict the probability that a player will make an All NBA team.

 ## R Script Guide: